Allowances in Renovation Contracts: The #1 Reason Projects Blow Budget

 Set 20% headroom on realistic numbers

-Set allowances that reflect your actual finish preferences plus 20% headroom for the inevitable upgrade decisions during the project.
+Set allowances that reflect your actual finish preferences plus roughly 20% headroom for the inevitable upgrade decisions during the project.
 An allowance set at exactly the price of your first choice will overrun the moment you see a better option in the showroom.

 Walk through each allowance line by line

-Allowance benchmarks by category (midrange, 2026)
+Allowance Benchmarks by Category (Midrange, 2026)

 Log every selection

-Every time you make a selection, log it immediately — date, item, selected product, actual cost, allowance amount, variance, running variance total.
+Every time you make a selection, log it immediately—date, item, selected product, actual cost, allowance amount, variance, running variance total.
 A spreadsheet or a shared doc with your contractor is enough.
 Memory is not enough.

 Compare against the allowance on the spot